stefan-it/turkish-bert/CHEATSHEET.md

 This will train cased and uncased models for 3M steps.
 Checkpoints are saved after 100k steps.
 The last 20 checkpoints will be kept.

+**Notice**: Due to a training command mistake, the uncased model was only trained for 2M steps.